 If possible, include social proof and tell the person exactly what they’re getting.

-I’m always asked by people to give them an estimate on how much their campaign will cost them, but it’s very hard to tell until you’ve put some budget in and have real data.
-This article shows some of the different factors that may influence the cost of your Facebook ads.
+Lots of people ask for an estimate on how much their campaign will cost them, but it’s almost impossible to tell until you’ve spent some money and have real data.